Updated

 A violation of this statute is a felony offense in California.
 The penalties include:

-A person convicted of bribing a legislator can only get an expungement provided that he/she receives probation (and completes it) in lieu of prison time.
+If you are convicted of bribing a legislator, you can only get an expungement provided that you receive probation (and complete it) in lieu of prison time.

-California law says a person cannot get a crime expunged if it results in a prison term.
+California law says you cannot get a crime expunged if it results in a prison term.

 5. Are there related offenses?